wout/dat-docs/dats.md

 ## How to view a DAT?

 Currently, only [venster.io](https://venster.io/) supports the DMS (DAT Metadata Standard).
-We're developing a new web viewer that can be embedded and a free desktop viewer with full-screen mode and token backup functionality.
-Both will be available by September 2023.
+It's a proof-of-concept that will be replaced by [venster.art](https://venster.art/) in the Autumn of 2023.
+A free desktop viewer with full-screen mode and token backup functionality is also in development.

-We plan to make the new viewer component open-source to boost adoption by other platforms and services.
+Our new viewer component will be made open-source to boost adoption by other platforms and services.
 Additionally, we are discussing with other blockchain viewers to adopt the standard.
 Expect more extensive DAT support soon.